 exclude, modify and restrict the provisions of a Proportionate Liability Law to the extent of their inconsistency with the Proportionate Liability Law.

-CONTRACT MANAGEMENT (CORE)
+CONTRACT MANAGEMENT

 Change to the Contract (Core)

 Either party may propose a change to the Contract.
 The Contract shall only be changed in writing and signed by both parties.
 A change to the Contract shall take effect on the date on which the change is signed by the parties, or if signed on separate days, the date of the last signature.